michelleguetonal/fastest-github-view-bot/README.md

 ### usage
 If there are any serious or major issues, please make an [issue](https://github.com/accusable/fastest-github-view-bot/issues) or contact me via discord (zt#7380).

+### colour
+I added some much needed colour to this program